 Federal Laws In Play

 Federal US gambling laws include 3 major statutes.
-The first, known as the Professional and Amateur Sports Protection Act (PASPA), is a federal ban on state-run betting.
-PASPA applies to betting through physical sportsbook locations, such as the establishments in Las Vegas.
+The first, known as the Professional and Amateur Sports Protection Act (PASPA), was a federal ban on state-run betting.
+PASPA applied to bet through physical sportsbook locations, such as the establishments in Las Vegas.
+PASPA was overturned in 2018.
 The Federal Wire Act is another law that has been deemed to ban online US-based sportsbooks from being operational.
 The final law to consider is the Unlawful Internet Gambling Enforcement Act (UIGEA) and monitors banks and financial institutions and their processing of transactions with online gambling enterprises.
 These laws only deal with US sports betting, not the international offshore licensed brands.

 State Laws That Affect Sports Betting In Minnesota